 Being sedentary is one of the leading causes of blood clots.
 Activities that require sitting, such as flying or driving, mean that your leg muscles do not contract for long periods.
 Muscle contraction is vital for blood circulation, so being still for hours can increase your risk of a blood clot.
 Sometimes, prolonged bed rest from long hospital stays can cause blood clots to form in the calves.
 People who are paralyzed experience the same problem.
 Doctors and nurses may massage the patient’s legs periodically to maintain blood circulation.

 Inactivity is also a leading cause of obesity, which is a risk factor for blood clots.
 This is because obesity increases pressure in the abdomen, reducing the calf muscle’s ability to return blood from the legs.
 Obesity can also increase body-wide inflammation, and this may cause the blood to clot more frequently.

 Why does diabetes increase the risk of blood clots?
 To understand this, recall that physical trauma can trigger the blood to do its job and clot even when there are no external wounds.

 Diabetes can cause plaque buildup in the arteries.
-In itself, this can cause blood clots.
-But when plaque buildup breaks apart inside your blood vessels, your blood may react to this as it would to an external wound and clot in an attempt to stop bleeding.
+This can cause blood clots.
+But when plaque buildup breaks apart inside your blood vessels, your blood may react to this as it would to an external wound and clot to stop bleeding.
 Blood clots are one of the most dangerous complications for diabetes patients.
 Blood clots cause almost 80 percent of diabetes-related deaths.